Adelodunpeter25/deployx/README.md

 - **Docstrings**: Document all public functions
 - **Error Handling**: Use custom exception classes
 - **Testing**: Write tests for new features

-### Submitting Changes

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite: `uv run python tests/run_all_tests.py`
-6. Commit your changes: `git commit -m "Add feature"`
-7. Push to your fork: `git push origin feature-name`
-8. Create a Pull Request

 ## 📄 License